whatmakeart/whatmakeart.github.io/content/software/how-to-create-seamless-textures.md

 ---
-title: How to Create Seamless Textures
+title: How to Create Seamless Textures in Photoshop
 featured-image: /attachments/featured-images/seamless-textures-photoshop-tutorial.jpg
 tags:
   - tutorial